smtilson/pp4-playlist-manager/README.md

 This section enumerates the queues that the user has access to.
 On the left are the queues owned by the user.
 On the right are queues owned by other users.
 The title of each queue is a link to the edit page for the given queue.
 These are in the lower half of the above image.

 ### Queues
 Queues is the apps version of a playlist.
 Videos (entries) can be added from YouTube simultaneously by multiple users (provided they have been invited to do so by the owner of the queue).
 While collaborators have the ability to add videos, only the owner has the ability to interact with the queue in other ways.
 This includes removing entries, reordering entries, publishing a queue to YouTube, unpublishing a queue (removing it from YouTube), syncing a queue (updating the playlist on YouTube to reflect any changes), deleting a queue, or sharing a queue (inviting someone to collaborate).
 These different actions will be discussed in detail below.
-Collaborators (as well as owners) are also able to open find the playlist on youtube through a link.
-The playlists are published to youtube as unlisted (at this stage of the project).
+Collaborators (as well as owners) are also able to open find the playlist on YouTube through a link.
+The playlists are published to YouTube as unlisted (at this stage of the project).

 #### Create Queue
 Any logged in user can create a queue.
 There is a link on the profile page which takes users to the Create Queue page.
 Once their, they can enter a title (required) and a description of the queue.
 The description is optional and will be visible to all users.
 After creating, the user is redirected to the Edit Queue page for the newly created queue.